Ex-Rabobank traders to testify in own defence in Libor trial

 He contrasted his client's decision with two other overseas ex-Rabobank traders who, like Allen and Conti, were charged by the U.S. Justice Department but have not appeared in U.S. court.

 Judge Rakoff responded that one of them, Paul Thompson, had been arrested.
-Earlier on Friday, Bloomberg reported that Thomspson had been arrested in Australia.

-Justice Department spokesman Peter Carr referred questions to Australian authorities.
-Australian authorities had no immediate comment, and Thompson's lawyer did not respond to requests for comment.
+Australia's Attorney-General's Department confirmed Thompson had been arrested in Perth, Western Australia, following a request from the United States for his extradition.

+"Mr Thompson is wanted to face prosecution in the United States for wire and bank fraud offences," a spokeswoman said, declining to comment further.

+Thompson had worked in London, Tokyo, Hong Kong, and Singapore, where he was implicated in the Libor scandal while working for Rabobank.
+Thompson returned to Perth in 2012 and had been working as a residential real estate agent in an upmarket riverside suburb.

 Libor, or the London interbank offered rate, is a short-term rate banks charge each other for loans that is calculated based on submissions by a panel of banks.
 It underpins hundreds of trillions of dollars in financial products globally.